 Previously, Afi worked for Austin Independent School District, leading research, evaluation, and statistical analyses projects in the areas of college readiness, postsecondary enrollment and persistence, and career and technical education.
-While at University of Virginia Curry School of Education and University of Virginia Women’s Center, she conducted program evaluations of various aspects of a mentoring program pairing college women with middle school girls.
-Before that, Afi was a research analyst at Piedmont Virginia Community College, developing surveys and performing data analysis to assess the effectiveness of educational and administrative programs.
+While at University of Virginia Curry School of Education and University of Virginia Women’s Center, she conducted evaluations of various aspects of a mentoring program pairing college women with middle school girls.
+Before that, Afi was a research analyst at Piedmont Virginia Community College, developing surveys and performing data analyses to assess the effectiveness of educational and administrative programs.

 Ph.D., Research Statistics and Evaluation, University of Virginia, Charlottesville